 - Part 9 – Back to New Chitose Airport

-My wife and I enjoy having guests over at our place for fellowship and a nice home-cooked meal.
-So if you would like to drop by to try some of my wife’s wonderful cooking and to talk more about travel and life, do drop me a mail at email@example.com to arrange a dinner date!
+My wife and I enjoy having guests over at our place for fellowship over a nice home-cooked meal.
+If you would like to drop by to try some of my wife’s wonderful cooking and to talk more about travel and life, do drop me a mail at email@example.com to arrange a dinner date!
 Everyone welcome!